Payment method tokenization

 Tokenization is the process of replacing sensitive data with unique identification symbols that retain all the essential information about the data without compromising its security.

 The Ansa platform does not directly access or handle any payment data.
-Instead, Ansa integrates with various tokenization services offered by third-party vendors and payment service providers to securely handle the payment data.
+Ansa integrates with tokenization services to securely handle payment data.

 Payment service provider tokenization

-Payment service providers often offer tokenization features to collect sensitive card or bank account details, or personally identifiable information (PII).
+Payment service providers often offer tokenization features to collect personally identifiable information (PII) or sensitive data such as card or bank account details.

 Square provides tokenization features on various payment resources.
 Ansa recommends that merchants use Square-provided SDKs, such as the web SDK and mobile SDKs, to securely handle payment data.